kretawiweka/anka/README.md

-# Craft
+# Anka

-craft is CRA template powered by [Create React App](https://github.com/facebook/create-react-app).

-## Development
+Anka is project for wedding website for kretawiweka and anindita ^^

 ### Project Setup